fingerskier/todd/README.md

 * Postgres DB backend
 * Google Gemini local models for LLM and embedding

+## Local Gemini / Gemma models
+The app expects local-only model endpoints so that nothing leaves the device.
+The included service modules in `src/services/models` target [Ollama](https://ollama.com/) for both generation ("Gemini" via the Gemma 2 instruction models) and embeddings.

+### Install Ollama and pull the models
+1. Install Ollama for your platform from https://ollama.com/download and ensure the daemon is running (defaults to `http://127.0.0.1:11434`).
+2. Pull the current Google open-weight releases:
+   * `ollama pull gemma2:9b-instruct` – used for LLM-style generation.
+   * `ollama pull gemma2:2b-instruct` – lightweight option used for embeddings by default.

+> You can override the defaults with environment variables:
+> * `TODD_GEMINI_MODEL` changes the instruction-tuned model used for text generation.
+> * `TODD_GEMMA_EMBED_MODEL` changes the model used for embeddings.
+> * `OLLAMA_HOST` points the services to a non-standard Ollama URL (e.g., a different port or remote host).

+### I/O modules
+* `src/services/models/ollamaClient.js` – minimal HTTP client for Ollama's `/api/generate` and `/api/embeddings` endpoints.
+* `src/services/models/geminiLocal.js` – convenience wrapper for running prompts against the local Gemini/Gemma LLM.
+* `src/services/models/gemmaEmbeddings.js` – helper for producing embeddings locally.

 ## Features Under Construction
 * Postegres DB connection